hughwarden/hwarden.blog/content/posts/2023-05-just-intonation/index.en.md

 ![](./imgs/phase.png)

 Here you can see multiple representations of the interaction between these two pitches at different phase shifts.
-There are infinitely many different phase shifts so I hace taken this data, extended the phase shift to 2π and then animated it to show the interaction between these two pitches at every different phase shift.
+There are infinitely many different phase shifts so I hace taken this data, extended the phase shift range to 2π and then animated it to show the interaction between these two pitches at every different phase shift.
 You can see this animation below.

 ![](./imgs/unison_phase.gif)